BuddyForms/BuddyForms-ACF/readme.txt

 All code is neat, clean and well documented (inline as well as in the documentation).

-The BuddyForms Documentation comes with many how-to’s!
+The BuddyForms Documentation comes with many how-to’s! [https://docs.buddyforms.com/](https://docs.buddyforms.com/)

 If you still get stuck somewhere, our support gets you back on the right track.
 You can find all help buttons in your BuddyForms Settings Panel in your WP Dashboard!

 == Installation ==

-You can download and install the plugin using the built-in WordPress plugin installer.
+Download and install the plugin using the built-in WordPress plugin installer.

 If you download BuddyForms manually, make sure it is uploaded to "/wp-content/plugins/".